FAufenger/tableau-LetsRide/README.md

 # tableau-LetsRide

-Review of 2019-2020 cityBike rentals in Jersey CIty
+Review of 2019-2020 cityBike rentals in Jersey City visualized through the use of Tableau

 ### An age old "phenomenon" found in data: